Patinos are specialists in criminal injury compensation Qld with legal offices in Brisbane and the Gold Coast, in South East Queensland (Australia).

 Our fees are calculated in accordance with our firm’s Costs Agreement and payable only in circumstances where your application for grant of financial assistance is successful in accordance with “No Win, No Fee” principles.

-For more information upon our “No Win, No Fee” service please click here.
+Read more about our “No Win, No Fee” service here.

-To view the Victims of Crime Assistance Act 2009 click here.
+You can also View the Victims of Crime Assistance Act 2009 here.